content-left-bg.png

 The following appendices include information on commonly used terms and categorisations used in the Next Step reports.

 Main destination categorisation system prioritises education related destinations over other destinations.
 For example, survey respondents who were both studying and working are reported as studying for their main destination.
-Refer to appendix 1 for details.
+Refer to main destination categorisations for details.

 Survey respondents who are participating in paid employment are asked for information about their main job.
-Occupations are based on the ANZSCO - Australian and New Zealand Standard Classification of Occupations, 2013, Version 1.2.
-Refer to appendix 4 for examples of job types included in each ANZSCO-1 major group.
+Occupations are based on the ANZSCO—Australian and New Zealand Standard Classification of Occupations

-Refer to appendix 5 for abbreviations and common terms used throughout Next Step reports.
+Refer to glossary and abbreviations for abbreviations and common terms used throughout Next Step reports.

-Some data in Next Step reports are presented at a Statistical Areal Level 4 (SA4) level.
+Some data in Next Step reports is presented at a Statistical Areal Level 4 (SA4) level.
 SA4s are geographical areas built from whole Statistical Areas Level 3 (SA3s).
 The SA4 regions are the largest sub-state regions in the main structure of the Australian Statistical Geography Standard (ASGS).
-They have been designed for the output of a variety of regional data, including data from the 2016 Census of Population and Housing.
-Refer to appendix 6 for a map outlining Queensland's SA4s.
+They have been designed for the output of a variety of regional data, including data from the 2021 Census of Population and Housing.
+Refer to Australian Bureau of Statistics website for a map outlining Queensland's SA4s.

 WebPartZone1_2